influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 * `-rp <string>`: the name of the single retention policy to restore
 * `-shard <unit>`: the shard ID to restore

-> **Note:**
-An incremental restore requires that the cluster hardware has the same hostnames as during the backup.
-If the hostnames have changed, you will need to restore the databases one-by-one.

-#### Full Restore
+#### Restore from a full backup
+Use the syntax below to restore a backup that you made with the `-full` flag.
-Use a full restore to restore a full backup to a new cluster or an existing cluster.
+Restore the `-full` backup to a new cluster or an existing cluster.
 Note that the existing cluster must contain no data in the affected databases.*
-Performing a full restore from a full backup requires the `-full` flag and the path to the full backup's manifest file.
+Performing a restore from a `-full` backup requires the `-full` flag and the path to the full backup's manifest file.

 ```
 influxd-ctl [-bind <hostname>:8091] restore [options] -full <path-to-manifest-file>